aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 2. Click **Users** on the left-hand navigation pane and then select **Add user**.

-3. Give your user a user name and make sure to enable **Programmatic access** so that you can download an access key and secret access key.
-Also enable **AWS Management Console access** so that you can give your user the ability to sign-in to the AWS Management console.
+3. Give your user a user name and enable **AWS Management Console access** so that you can give your user the ability to sign-in to the AWS Management console.
+You can optionally choose to enable **Programmatic access** so that you can download an access key and secret access key to use the AWS Command Line Interface (CLI).
+It is not needed for this lab, but a good tool to use.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM1.png" /></p>

 4. Select **Next: Permissions** and choose **Attach existing policies directly**.
 Choose the AdministratorAccess policy to add to your user.

 **SECURITY DISCLAIMER:** Here, you are adding full administrator access for simplicity of lab purposes.
 However, it is best practices that with IAM you assign fine-grained permissions to AWS services and to your resources.
-If you want to make your permissions more fine-grained and not use admin permissions, you can add permissions for only the services that will be used in this lab, including S3, Kinesis, Glue, Athena, and QuickSight.
+If you want to make your permissions more fine-grained and not use admin permissions, you can add permissions for only the services that will be used in this lab, including Lambda, S3, Kinesis, Glue, Athena, QuickSight, and CloudWatch.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM2.png" /></p>

 5. Select **Next: Tags**, **Next: Review** and finally **Create user**.

-6. Make sure you **Download .csv** to download and save your access key ID and secret access key for use later.
+6. You can **Download .csv** to download and save your access key ID and secret access key for use later when setting up the CLI optionally - again, this is not needed for this lab but a good tool to use in the future when working with AWS.

 7. Sign into the AWS Management Console with the IAM credentials you just created.

-### Installing the AWS CLI

-Now that you have created a user, you can install the AWS CLI.
-You are doing this to configure AWS credentials easily to your local machine to be able to complete the lab.

-1. Installing the AWS CLI - https://aws.amazon.com/cli/

-2. Configure AWS credentials by opening a terminal and running:

-`aws configure`

-* It will prompt you for your access key ID, your secret access key ID, a region name, and an output format.
-* Enter the access key and secret access key that you downloaded in the last step.
-* Choose a region name.
-You can choose whatever region you want to work in, as long as that region supports all the services that this lab needs.
-This lab uses us-west-2 by default, so choose that if you'd like.
-* For the output format, just leave that default by pressing enter on your keyboard.

 You are done setting up the prerequisites needed for this lab.